A woman bends over and plants rice on a field. There is tall grass and a mountain in the background.

 Report Launch | From Subsidies to Sustainability: Rethinking public support to agriculture in sub-Saharan Africa

-Join us for the launch of our new report examining recent and ongoing reforms to agricultural subsidy programs in Malawi, Kenya, and Zambia.
-It aims to draw out lessons for better aligning public support to agriculture with long-term sustainable development objectives.
+This event launched our new report examining recent and ongoing reforms to agricultural subsidy programs in Malawi, Kenya, and Zambia.
+It aimed to draw out lessons for better aligning public support to agriculture with long-term sustainable development objectives.

 (Open to public)